 Abstract-The analysis of singularities is central to the development and control of a manipulator.
-However, existing methods for singularity set computation still concentrate on specific classes of manipulators.
-The absence of general methods able to perform such computation on a large class of manipulators is problematic, because it hinders the analysis of unconventional manipulators and the development of new robot topologies.
+The key role played by singular configurations has been long recognized, but existing methods for singularity set computation still concentrate on specific classes of manipulators.
+The absence of general methods able to perform such computation on a large class of manipulators is problematic, because it hinders the analysis of more complex manipulators or the development of new robot topologies.
 The purpose of this paper is to provide such a method for non-redundant mechanisms with algebraic lower pairs and designated input and output speeds.
 We formulate systems of equations describing the whole singularity set and each one of the singularity types independently, and show how to compute the configurations in each type using a numerical technique based on linear relaxations.
 The method can be used to analyze manipulators with arbitrary geometry and it isolates the singularities with the desired accuracy.
-We illustrate the formulation of the conditions and their numerical solution with examples, and use threedimensional projections to visualize the complex partitions of the configuration space induced by the singularities.
+We illustrate the formulation of the conditions and their numerical solution with examples, and use threedimensional projections to visualize the complex partitions of configuration space induced by singularities.